By Mike Miller Updated April 20, 2022

 His store was the site of the infamous shooting death of Edgar "Bloody" Watson in 1910.
 Mr. Watson was a sugar cane and vegetable grower who had a farm on Chatham Key.

-The circumstances of his killing are recounted in numerous articles and books, including one referenced at the end of this post.
+The circumstances of his killing are recounted in numerous articles and books, including one referenced at the end of this article.

 Some of the RV lots in this park are for sale now and then and they are very popular with the fishing enthusiasts and their families.

-The resort has a beautiful swimming pool at its recreation center and it would not be hard to visualize living here full time.
+The resort has a beautiful swimming pool at its recreation center and full laundry facilities.
+It is not hard to visualize living here full time.

 There are also other RV parks in Chokoloskee, and many of the permanent residents also live in small RV's or mobile homes.